-The Executive Committee is comprised of four members from The District Municipality of Muskoka and four members of the community, including the MWC Chair and Past-chair.
+The Executive Committee is comprised of members from The District Municipality of Muskoka and members of the community, including the MWC Chair and Past-chair.
 MWC and DMM staff attend meetings to take minutes and provide information.

 The Executive Committee of the Muskoka Watershed Council will: